 In my opinion, endurance is something everyone needs to work out for.
 Having high endurance means you can last longer at everything and be competition ready.
 The rules for Endurance are pretty much the same as the ones for fat loss.
 You use light weights and perform 15-20 reps with minimum of 3 sets.
 Resting between sets should be no more than 30 seconds.
 Focusing on breathing is also very important during endurance exercises since oxygen plays an important role.

 To Build Muscle

-Everyone loves big, bulky and strong arms, shoulders and chest.
+Everyone loves big, bulky and strong arms, shoulders, and a big chest.
 But everyone knows you need to put tons and tons of effort into them.
 Weight here plays a key role, much more than reps, in my opinion.
 As you grow stronger and your arms get bigger, you need to add more and more weight but not too much so you can’t finish your reps.
 The general rule here is to focus on easier workouts for warming up and then aim for 8-12 reps with heavier tools.
 After your warm up session, you should pick a weight that will wear out your muscles completely between the eight and the twelfth rep. If you are unable to reach 8 reps then you are using too heavy weights.
 And if you are going over 12 reps then you need to put on some extra.
 A good advice here is to slow down and not attempt to go over your sets and reps as too fast.
 For maximum results, you need to focus and take your time otherwise you might even injure yourself.